domgen/ABdev/README.md

 $ gulp --new my-experiment-folder-name
 ```
 > **Note:**
-> Make sure that the name of the experiment does not contain spaces or other characters that would normaly fail when trying to create a new folder with that name.
+> Make sure that the name of the experiment does not contain spaces or other characters that would normaly fail when trying to create a new folder.

 ===================
 #### Run existing experiment